-Discover how to discipline your child playfully with Parenting—Let’s Make a Game of It.
-Each whimsical, stand-alone chapter only takes 5-10 minutes to read.
-You’ll gain new insights on getting kids to listen… and have a few laughs.
+You too can learn how to discipline your child playfully with Parenting—Let’s Make a Game of It.
+With each whimsical, stand-alone chapter, you’ll gain new insights on getting kids to cooperate… and have a few laughs.

 Can’t Get Enough Parenting Tips?

 Check out these popular posts from my blog: